Public Speaking Classes

-Many of our students from Year 5 onwards opt to take Public Speaking and some students split the school year with two terms of Public Speaking and two terms of Speech & Drama.
+Many of our students from Year 5 onwards opt to take Public Speaking, and some students split the school year with two terms of Public Speaking and two terms of Speech & Drama.
 Students are invited to sit Speech NZ examinations until they reach their senior years, and then we offer Trinity College examinations.
 We teach a range of Public Speaking skills:

 Students will learn